vincenzo-scotti/dldlm/README.md

 # DLDLM

-Codebase for the paper "[Learning High-Level Structures for Controlled Conversations]()".
+Codebase for the paper "[Learning High-Level Structures for Empathetic Conversations](https://www.overleaf.com/read/gjhjyjtypcgd)".
 This repository contains the implementation of the Discrete Latent Dialogue Language Model (DLDLM) described in the paper.

 ## Repository structure